jro31/jethro-codes/_articles/projects/blocks-falling.md

 const firstColumnKey = blockFirstColumnKey(initialShape);
 ```

-So remember that at this point, `topRowKey` is set to the highest row that our `'live'` block occupies, and `firstColumnKey` is set to the furthese left column that our `'live'` block occupies.
+So remember that at this point, `topRowKey` is set to the highest row that our `'live'` block occupies, and `firstColumnKey` is set to the furthest left column that our `'live'` block occupies.

 The next part of our `useRotateJBlock` hook that we hit is this sexy `if` statement: